 Message about my personal Vision:

-While I have worked in academics and currently work at Merck, I always remember that the patient is my ultimate stakeholder.
+While I have worked in academics and currently work in industry, I always remember that the patient is my ultimate stakeholder.
 Everything I do in my professional career is to make the lives of patients better.
-I start with the simple yet profound questions that patients used to ask me when I practiced clinical medicine: “Why did I develop this disease?”
-“Will I respond to this medication?”
-“What is my prognosis?”
-“Will I ever be cured?“.
+I start with the simple yet profound questions that patients used to ask me when I practiced clinical medicine:

 To answer these questions, I have been involved in a number of projects that deploy cutting-edge genetic, genomic, informatic, and clinical technologies in both academics and industry (e.g., whole genome sequencing mining electronic medical records, computational modeling of genomic data, genetic-driven drug discovery, next-generation clinical trials).
 In every experiment or clinical study, I ask: How will this help discover new medicines to treat disease or new diagnostic tests to predict outcomes?
 For that is my ultimate goal: to improve the lives of people.

 In my current role at Celgene (Vice President, Translational Development, Research & Early Development and Head, Inflammation & Immunology Thematic Center of Excellence), I work with a team of scientists and entrepreneurs who develop medicines to treat patients with immune-mediated diseases such as inflammatory bowel disease, rheumatoid arthritis, systemic lupus erythematosus, and psoriasis.
 Our team uses the latest human genetic and genomic data to formulate novel therapeutic hypotheses, develop therapeutic molecules against those targets & pathways, and advance these molecules into humans to test clinical proof-of-concept.